-- 1.1.1.
-Be at least 18 years of age to begin the apprenticeship.
-High school seniors may apply before reaching age 18. - 1.1.2.
-Have a high school diploma or GED with a minimum of four units passed in any combination of the following subjects: Algebra, Algebra 2, Geometry, Advanced Mathematics, Chemistry, Physics, Mechanical Drawing, Vocational Technical Education, Cpmputer Science, and Principles of Technology. - 1.1.2.1.
-A 'unit' is considered to be one year of high school study or its equivalent. - 1.1.3.
+- 2. Be at least 18 years of age to begin the apprenticeship.
+High school seniors may apply before reaching age 18. - 3.
+Have a high school diploma or GED with a minimum of four units passed with a C or better in any combination of the following subjects: Algebra, Algebra 2, Geometry, Advanced Mathematics, Chemistry, Physics, Mechanical Drawing, Vocational/Technical Education, Computer Science and Principles of Technology. - 4.
+A 'unit' is considered to be one year of high school study or its equivalent. - 5.
 Demonstrated college readiness in math and English is preferred.
-Applicants may submit post-secondary (college/university) transcripts that indicate readiness in math and English in lieu of community college testing. - 1.1.4.
-Be physically able to perform the duties required in the trade requested or assigned. - 1.1.5.
+Applicants must submit highs school transcripts and may submit post-secondary (college/university) transcripts that indicate readiness in math and English in lieu of community college testing. - 6.
+Be physically able to perform the duties required in the trade requested or assigned. - 7.
 Be drug free and have a background that will allow the company to obtain the proper government-furnished security clearance.
-U.S. citizenship required. - 1.1.6.
+U.S. citizenship required. - 8.
+Submit the required non-refundable processing fee.
+This is waived for military reservists and veterans, current Newport News Shipbuilding employees, Good Life Solution and Youth Builder students. - 9.
 An internal candidate must meet all academic qualifications of external candidates.
 An internal candidate also must show and maintain good attendance and performance on the job.
+Additionally internal candidates must: - 9.1 Maintain good attendance and performance on the job. - 9.2 Remain in their current trade for the six month probationary period.
+Internal candidates who attend welding school must wait an additional four months after completing welding school.
+The employee's evaluation period will not begin until production work begins for a production supervisor.

 Admission to The Apprentice School is competitive and selective.
-Therefore, meeting the minimum requirements does not guarantee selection.
+Therefore, meeting the minimum requirements does not guarantee interview or selection.

 All applicants must submit an online application and pay a non-refundable \$45.00 processing fee.
 Applicants may apply online at www.as.edu/apply-now.
 The processing fee is waived for current Newport News Shipbuilding employees, current or former military personnel, and Good Life Solutions and Pre-Apprenticeship Students.
-Applicants must also request official transcripts from all high schools and post-secondary schools attended by mail to the following address: The Apprentice School Admissions Office, 4101 Washington Avenue, Building 1919, Newport News, VA 23607.
+Applicants must also request official transcripts from all high schools and post-secondary schools attended by mail to the following address: The Apprentice School Admissions Office,

+4101 Washington Avenue, Building 1919, Newport News, VA 23607.
 Alternatively, applicants may order their official transcripts to be sent electronically to The Apprentice School via Parchment.com.